learn-co-curriculum/jsdom-mod-intro-to-the-dom-readme/README.md

-The changes that the **developer console** caused, and the changes the **developer console** currently displays are changes in the *Document Object Model*, but not in our *HTML*.
-Our webpage now looks blank, reflecting the missing header in our DOM, even though our HTML still has content in the header tags.
+The changes that the **developer console** caused, and the changes the **developer console** currently displays are changes in the *Document Object Model*. **Changing the DOM results in the browser displaying a different rendered page.** The HTML, which lives on the server **is unchanged**.

+Said another way: Our webpage now looks blank, reflecting the missing header in our DOM, even though our HTML still has content in the header tags.

-So we can conclude that by changing the Document Object Model, we can change the way our web page displays.
-And we can do this even if our HTML is unchanged.
+We can see that by changing the Document Object Model, we can change the way our web page displays.
+Doing so leaves the source content, our HTML on the server, unchanged.
 The HTML is essentially the starting point of the page's content.
 But as we just saw by deleting the header of the page, what is displayed can change.
-When we change it, we change the Document Object Model, and that changes the appearance in the browser.
-The HTML, however, once loaded on a webpage, does not change.
+When we change it, we change the Document Object Model, and _that_ changes the appearance in the browser.
+The HTML, however, once loaded on a webpage, **does not change**.

 ## Explore How JavaScript Manipulates the DOM

-With JavaScript we can (1) view a current representation of our Document Object Model.
-With JavaScript we can also (2) select specific portions of the DOM, and manipulate them, which changes what shows up in a browser window.
+With JavaScript we can view a current representation of our Document Object Model.
+But we can **also** select specific portions of the DOM, and manipulate them (which changes what shows up in a browser).

 Let's get to it.